-When you’re a work-from-home homeschool mom, finding a working homeschool moms schedule that suits the needs of your work, homeschool, and family can be a struggle.
-Some moms may have more flexible options than others depending on whether you’re working from home or not.
+When you’re a work-from-home homeschool mom, finding a working homeschool mom’s schedule that suits the needs of your work, homeschool, and family can be a struggle.

-For this post, I’m focusing on schedules for homeschool moms who work from home.
-Here are some ideas to help you fine-tune your time management and nail down a working homeschool moms schedule that might suit you and your situation right now.
+Today I’m focusing on five different schedules for homeschool moms who work from home.
+Here are some ideas to help you fine-tune your time management and nail down a working homeschool mom’s schedule that might suit you and your current situation.

 Working Homeschool Mom Schedules